ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 ## Modules and the Standard Library, Cont'd

 Let's summarise what was said about modules in the ["Tour of OCaml"](/docs/tour-of-ocaml):
-- A modules is a collection of named values
+- A module is a collection of named values.
-- Identical names from distinct modules don't clash
+- Identical names from distinct modules don't clash.
-- The standard library is collection of several modules
+- The standard library is collection of several modules.

-Modules aid in organising projects: concerns can be separated into isolated modules.
+Modules aid in organising projects; concerns can be separated into isolated modules.
 This is outlined in the next section.
 Before creating a module ourselves, we'll demonstrate using a definition from a module of the standard library.
 Change the content of the file `bin/main.ml` to this:
 ```ocaml
 let () = Printf.printf "%s!\\n" "Hello, World!"
 ```